csea-lab/freqTag/README.md

 The FreqTag Toolbox

 This toolbox contains a suite of matlab functions used to process ssVEP data in frequency tagging experiments.
-A companion paper can be found here as a preprint:
+A companion paper can be found here as a preprint: https://osf.io/7syw8/

 Example data needed for following along with the examples in the companion paper can be downloaded here: https://osf.io/pmge9/

 The goal of the toolbox is to illustrate some principles of frequency-domain analyses of EEG data.
 The focus is on frequency tagging ssVEP studies, in which EEG is recorded as observers view streams of periodically modulated (e.g. flickering) visual stimuli.

 To install, download this folder and add to the matlab path using the add path button or the addpath command.

+## Requirements:
+Matlab installation.
+This code is tested under Matlab 9.3 (2017b) and later.
+It may work under older versions of Matlab.
+For older versions it is recommended to use the the m-file versions of the pipeline examples/tutorials instead of the live scripts (.mlx) files.

 ## Overview of the contents: